-I love baking, and Christmas tends to be my favourite time of year for baking, and being creative.
+Do you love baking?
+Christmas tends to be my favourite time of year for baking and being creative.
 That being said, it also gets very expensive to buy all the supplies to create all these little nuggets of goodness!

 Wouldn’t you rather be spending the money on having fun with your friends and family?
 I know I would.
 So let’s chat about a fun way to spend time with those you love and share some goodies to use over the holidays.